The Firm (2009 film): Plot

 Dom arrives late at the football game and is put in goal.
-After he saves a vital penalty, the rest of the boys begin to take a liking to him, especially Jay, who asks if he is coming to Portsmouth at the weekend.
+He lets in a goal due to not concentrating.
+After he saves a vital penalty, the rest of the boys begin to take a liking to him, especially Jay, who asks if he is coming to Portsmouth at the weekend and tells him that he played 'a blinder'.
 Dom agrees.
-Trigger, the firm's second-in-command, visits Bex at work, where he tells him that Millwall's firm and Portsmouth's firm are meeting to discuss the up-and-coming matches between the three teams.
-Bex walks in on the meeting to pitch his idea of the three firms coming together to form a national firm for the UEFA European Football Championship.
+Trigger, the firm's second-in-command, visits Bex at work in his Porsche, where he tells him that Millwall's firm and Portsmouth's firm are meeting to discuss the up-and-coming matches between the three teams.
+Bex walks in on the meeting, at a pub, to pitch his idea of the three firms coming together to form a national firm for the UEFA European Football Championship.
 The pitch fails, with Millwall and Portsmouth's top boys refusing to stand behind Bex in the national firm unless he and his firm can beat theirs in the upcoming meets.
 Saturday comes and the firm are at the station getting a train to Portsmouth.
 When they get there they meet the Portsmouth firm at the pub.
 Police arrive and try to break up the two teams.
 During the brawl, Dom is punched in the face but stays on his feet and punches back.

 Bex visits Dom at work and tells him to not make any plans for the weekend.
 Dom sees Tel who criticises his tracksuit, but Dom tells him that he is part of the West Ham firm now.
 Dom later meets Jay, and the two go to the sports shop and steal a load of gear.
 Some of the firm go to Bex's house to talk about the possible national firm.
 Bex asks Dom if he would like to go to Europe, and Dom agrees.
 Bex says he has to get blooded first, which means he has to get the firm's symbol engraved on his forearm.
 Bex pulls out a Stanley knife and starts to engrave on Dom's arm.
 When the rest of the firm lick their hands and rub off the symbol that is on their arms he realises that it is a joke.